 So it is easy to see why just measuring total testosterone is not sufficient to diagnose testosterone deficiency!

-Age corrected normal male testosterone levels
+What are normal male testosterone levels by age?

 These results have been available since 1996 yet they continue to be ignored in favour of more generalised values.

 These results do show a reduction in testosterone levels with age, as well as an increase in SHBG and a further reduction in average free testosterone levels with age.
 This graph may indicate why some men experience symptoms of low testosterone at levels lower than those often treated.
 It also demonstrates why SHBG and free testosterone are so important for testing.
 You can see the updated 2005 study by Vermuelen and Kaufman here.

 You can see that SHBG (sex hormone binding globulin), which attaches to testosterone and makes it unable to bind to receptors in the body, rises with age.
 This is one reason why a man’s free testosterone drops so much with age.
 And it’s another good reason to always have free testosterone checked when worried about low testosterone symptoms!

 DHEA is another testosterone precursor (testosterone is produced from it) that drops massively with age.
 It is responsible for many male traits and physical changes in the body.
 It has been shown to increase strength and reduce body fat levels in men.
 Many men take it as an anti-ageing supplement.
 With lower testosterone levels this precious hormone also reduces significantly.

 Treat the patient not the lab results!

 So what is the take home message for all of this?
 Treat the patient, NOT the blood results.
 A man who had very high testosterone levels when a younger man may have very real and devastating symptoms but be within the lower ranges of the ‘normal values’.
 He will be laughed out of the average GP’s office when his blood results come back within range.